j1nxie/mikisayaka/README.md

 - self-assignable roles
 - watch #weeb for mangadex links and automatically return data
 - maintain a list of manga for tracking new chapter updates
+- send notifications for new manga chapters

 ## todo

 - [x] ~~add / remove manga for tracking new chapter updates~~
-- [ ] actually tracking new chapter updates
+- [x] actually tracking new chapter updates

 ## usage